openownership/data-standard/docs/about/index.rst

         Current status of the standard

 This is v0.2 of the Beneficial Ownership Data Standard.
 The data model has been updated and additional codelist information added since v0.1.
-Work is ongoing towards a release of v0.3.

 Implementers should be aware that future changes are anticipated, before a version 1.0 release.
 However, from the v0.1 release onwards, any